They cost nothing, and if the open-source community properly maintains them, their quality is equal to that of their commercial competitors.

-In order to scale to connect and support 50 to 70 billion sensors in the next decade, potentially millions of routers, gateways, and data servers will be required.
-There's no way to achieve these levels of scale without relying on open source frameworks and platforms within that infrastructure.
-Any other approach will simply be unaffordable.
+To scale to connect and support 50 to 70 billion sensors in the next decade, potentially millions of routers, gateways, and data servers will be required.
+There's no way to achieve these scale levels without relying on open source frameworks and platforms within that infrastructure.
+Any other approach will be unaffordable.

 Velocity of innovation

 Open source technologies support rapid innovation through several advantageous characteristics, allowing for a more natural adoption approach within the enterprise.
 It's free and generally easy to download, install, and launch.
-This allows easy exploration of and experimentation with new technologies and enables enterprises to get comfortable with the software on smaller, non-mission-critical projects before any financial commitment is required.
+This allows easy exploration and experimentation with new technologies and enables enterprises to get comfortable with the software on more minor, non-mission-critical projects before any financial commitment is required.

 Additionally, open source software enables permissionless innovation, easing concerns over royalties or lawsuits.
 In particular, open source promotes innovation by integration, where developers create new systems by combining freely available open source components.